-Attendance is taken in every web-enhanced (face-to-face) class session.
+Attendance, defined as the student being physically present in the classroom, is taken in every web-enhanced (face-to-face) class session.
 Faculty are required to keep complete and accurate records of student attendance for all classes taught.
 Students are allowed absences totaling no more than 20% of the total contact hours for each course.
 In the event of an absence or tardy, the ability to make up missed work will be in accordance with faculty syllabi requirements.
 Minutes tardy and the amount of time missed for partial attendance will be recorded by faculty.
 Absences must be reported and submitted at the end of every class to the Registrar.
 Beginning with the first class period, faculty are required to keep complete and accurate records of student attendance for all classes taught.
 Absences must be reported and submitted at the end of every class and at the end of every quarter to the Registrar via My Platt College.